 That tenor, however, is singing a story.
 Sovereignly above and beyond all this sea of symbols are the pictures: from the Manger Scene and portrayals of Christ in miracle and word, to the ultimate images and icons of the Crucified Savior and the Empty Tomb.
 These are not symbols suggesting transcendent verities or values, but depictions of historical facts that tell a story in which God touches the world in a way unknown to the Vedas and the Gita, the Sutras of the Buddha, or even the Torah and the Qur’an.
 It’s what puts the ‘new’ in the New Testament, and plants a ‘sign of contradiction’ (Lk.
 2,34) in the course of human history.

-Christian belief in the Incarnation – and in its train: the Resurrection, the sacraments and a transformed but still very physical New Jerusalem – means that out of the ambiguous and shifting world of indirect symbols, something unprecedented emerges and sets the symbols to one side: the faces and deeds of the Paschal Mystery step forth dramatically, grab hold of the cosmos and enter deeply into the mystery of time, and do all this with a transcendent grip that shakes them to their core.
-The result is a concrete scenario of images.
+Christian belief in the Incarnation – and in its train: the Resurrection, the sacraments and a transformed but still very physical New Jerusalem – means that out of the ambiguous and shifting world of indirect symbols, something unprecedented emerges and eventually sets symbolism to one side: here instead are the faces and deeds of the Paschal Mystery, which step forth dramatically, grab hold of the cosmos and enter deeply into the mystery of time, and do all this with a transcendent grip that shakes them to their core.
+The result is a concrete and unforgettable scenario of images.
 These depictions will become Christianity’s most characteristic imaginative language.

 In 787, the last of the Church’s first seven ecumenical councils will be held.
 It will poise the world of Christian art squarely, though delicately, between the iconoclasm of the Muslims and the symbolic exuberance of the Hindus.
 But it does this by affirming the free act of the personal God who took hold of his own creation and became one with it in the womb of the Blessed Virgin.
 That act and the resulting facts will produce a world of architecture, painting and statuary that does indeed dip freely and creatively into a palette of traditional emblems and symbols, but only in order to better frame the mysteries of the Word Incarnate.
 Its unbreakable bond with the created universe will make that universe into God’s permanent dwelling place.